sybrenstuvel/python-rsa/README.md

 ## Security

-Because of how Python internally stores numbers, it is very hard (if not impossible) to make a pure-Python program secure against timing attacks.
+Because of how Python internally stores numbers, it is not possible to make a pure-Python program secure against timing attacks.
 This library is no exception, so use it with care.
-See https://securitypitfalls.wordpress.com/2018/08/03/constant-time-compare-in-python/ for more info.
+See https://github.com/sybrenstuvel/python-rsa/issues/230 and https://securitypitfalls.wordpress.com/2018/08/03/constant-time-compare-in-python/ for more info.

 For instructions on how to best report security issues, see our [Security Policy](https://github.com/sybrenstuvel/python-rsa/blob/main/SECURITY.md).